 Nephrology: This section is a multidisciplinary integrated course deals with the gross morphology, vasculature, lymphatic drainage and innervations of different organs forming urinary and reproductive system.
 Various functions, normal development and congenital anomalies of this system are covered.
 In addition, normal and pathological microscopic appearances of different components of the system are discussed.
 Biochemical and genetic aspects, microorganisms that infect the system as well as drugs that affect this system are conferred.
-The teaching methods include lecture and labs as well as seminars and small group discussions of clinical oriented problems are part of the teaching strategy of the course to enhance self directed learning.
+The teaching methods include lecture and labs as well as seminars and small group discussions of clinical oriented problems are part of the teaching strategy of the course to enhance self-directed learning.
 Students also join rotations, morning reports and outpatient clinics in the genitourinary department to evaluate the genitourinary patients by history taking, physical examination, investigation interpretation of general lab tests, renal function tests, acid-base balance, electrolytes, flow cytometry, dialysis and imaging studies and formulation of differential diagnosis and plan of treatment.

-Musculoskeletal system and Rheumatology: This is an interdisciplinary integrated module of musculoskeletal system.
+Musculoskeletal system and Rheumatology: An interdisciplinary integrated module of musculoskeletal system.
 Basic sciences of anatomy, biochemistry microbiology, pathology, pharmacology, and physiology of the musculoskeletal system are correlated with clinical disorder of this system.
 The goal of this integrated course is to provide the medical student with comprehensive knowledge about bones, joints muscles, tendons, ligaments, skin and associated soft tissues related to clinical manifestations of diseases.
 The teaching methods include lecture and labs as well as seminars and small group discussions of clinical oriented problems to enhance self-directed learning.
 Students also join rotations, morning reports and outpatient clinics in the rheumatology department to evaluate the musculoskeletal patients by history taking, physical examination, investigation interpretation of general lab tests, rheumatologic markers and imaging studies and formulation of differential diagnosis and plan of treatment.

 Hematology and Endocrinology system: This section covers the role of the hematology department in the diagnosis and management of blood cell disorders.
 The anatomy and physiology of hematopoiesis are discussed in depth.
 Routine and specialized hematology tests are then emphasized, with a stressed on performing and interpreting test results.
 Finally, theory are applied to evaluate, classify, diagnose, and monitor blood cell abnormalities.
 Lectures are also supplemented with clinical demonstrations, student practice, study questions, group discussions, and case studies.
 In the other section, students in endocrinology department have to describe the function of the endocrine system, discuss the pathophysiology, etiology and incidence of endocrine dysfunction, identify laboratory tests that aid in the diagnosis of endocrine abnormalities and discuss the management of patients with endocrine system dysfunction.
-One of the 8 weeks rotations is spent in physiotherapy and rehabilitation unit exposed to medical encounters with patients with common surgical problems.
-The course allow students to practice history taking relevant to surgical disorders as well as performing focused relevant physical examination needed to assess patients with surgical problems The pre-operative and postoperative evaluation and management of surgical diseases are covered, in addition the students must during this rotation attend many operations that held in the surgical theater in order to evaluate and develop the basic surgical skills for them which comes in parallel with doing night shifts during this rotation.
-Urology which is designed to introduce students to a broad spectrum of urologic problems and surgeries are also introduced.
-During this part of rotation, the basic pathophysiology of urologic disease is stressed.
+One of the 8 weeks rotations is spent in physiotherapy and rehabilitation unit

-19203 General Surgery - Junior (10 credit hour, 10 weeks)
+19203 General Surgery (Junior) (10 credit hour, 10 weeks)